-3. When a company splits customers and referes to them as 'middle class and 'upper class' what kind of segmentation does it use?
+- d. socio-economic segmentation - 3.
+When a company splits customers and referes to them as "middle class" and "upper class" what kind of segmentation does it use? a. socio-economic b. religious c. demographic d. lifestyle 5.10 Look up the meaning of the following marketing terms in the dictionary: > own transport ... > transportation cost... > customer needs ... > airfreight... > warehousing... > materials management... warehouse sale... > customer service department... > selling points... > capital goods...

-a. socio-economic

-b. religious

-c. demographic

-d. lifestyle

-5.10 L Look up the meaning of the following marketing terms in the dictionary:

-own transport

-transportation cost

-customer needs

-airfreight

-warehousing

-materials management

-warehouse sale

-customer service department

-selling points

-capital goods

-consumer goods

-wholesaler

-retailer

-commercial agent

-distribution policy

-distribution system